minakhan01/TeamComputerVision/face-recognition1/README.md

 ### Save few faces first

-1. Run the save_face.py file
+1. Run the save_face.py file if you want to save faces programatically.
+If not follow step number 7.

 		python save_face.py